GerardoAlopez/FastFoodOrderTaker/README.md

 # FastFoodOrderTaker
-Implemention of code for ordering food in a restaurant
+Implementation of code to order food in a restaurant